ChristopherMotes/iptables_container/README.md

 ```
 sudo docker run -d --net customerA --ip 172.18.0.23 --name app -t -i training/webapp app
 ```
 Here we start the app.
 This defined IP must match the output of the iptables script for DNAT.
 Also, note that the app doesn't listen outside of the container.
+When tuning the IPTables rules, restarting the app container is very useful.